papsti/macpan-workshop/syllabus.md

 * Be prepared to load in some data that are relevant for this model.
 * Try using the [companion material](#materials) to take their model through the [model refinement cycle](#background).
 * Take a look at the [tidyverse](https://www.tidyverse.org), which is a data analysis framework and set of packages in `R` with which `macpan2` is designed to work.
+* Install [RStudio](https://www.rstudio.com/categories/rstudio-ide/) if they have not already done so, as I will be using RStudio during the workshop.
+But facility with another program for creating R scripts is fine.

 <!-- omit from toc -->
 ### Optional Preparation

 Participants **could** take the following steps to prepare for the workshop.

-* Install [RStudio](https://www.rstudio.com/categories/rstudio-ide/) if they have not already done so, as I will be using RStudio during the workshop.
-But facility with another program for creating R scripts is fine.
+* (Note: This will need to be done later.)

 ## Footnotes